jyablonski/go_praq/apuntes.md

 - Orders Service returns a Protobuf response.
 - Kitchen Service converts the Protobuf response to JSON.
 - Kitchen Service sends the JSON response back to the user.

+## Test Driven Development

+1. Write a failing test
+2. Write just enough code for that test to pass
+3. Refactor